alissacox/GHG-cycling-genes/QIIME2/Custom_Database_Taxonomy.md

 # Formatting taxonomy file for import into QIIME2
 Of course, the file created by this script is not in the right format for QIIME2.
 To import a taxonomy file into QIIME2, you need a tab-delimited file with accession number and semi-colon separated strings.

-The {gene}_Taxonomy_output.txt file we just made from the E-Utils download has 2 columnss of accession numbers, so first we need to delete the second column.
+The {gene}_Taxonomy_output.txt file we just made from the E-Utils download has 2 columns of accession numbers, so first we need to delete the second column.
 We also need to delete the spaces following each semi-colon, and make “environmental samples” be “environmental_samples”.

 ## *pmoA*
 First navigate to the directory containing the taxonomy output file: